MicrosoftDocs/VBA-Docs/api/Access.Hyperlink.TextToDisplay.md

 ## Example

-The following example displays the words "Go to Home page" as an active hyperlink in the label named "Label20" on the "Suppliers" form.
+The following example displays the words "Go to Home page" as an active hyperlink in the label named "Label20" on the **Suppliers** form.
 Clicking the hyperlink takes the user to the address specified in the label's  **HyperlinkAddress** property.

 ```vb